Flashback Story: I received my degree in business with an emphasis on Information Technology from the University of Texas.

 Problem: The commute is driving me crazy.
 I hate it.
 Every morning I armor up just to get myself into the office.

 Solution: Consider asking for a day or two to work from home or flextime to allow you to miss the worst of the traffic.
-Take a drive over the weekend and write down the names of all the companies in a 5-mile radius of your house.
+Take a drive over the weekend and write down the names of all the companies within a 5-mile radius of your house.
 Go home and check out their websites.
 Do you like what they do?
 Do they have any openings?
 Maybe it is time for you to get that resume in order…just in case!

 Problem: I am soooo bored!
 10% fun at work, 90% stab a fork in my eye.
 What’s a gal to do?